domain-reviewer

 • domain-planner -- Creates the plans this skill audits

-• domain-scaffolder-backend -- Generates backend code from plan (TDD-first)
+• domain-scaffolder -- Generates backend or frontend code from plan using explicit surface selection

 • divide-and-conquer -- Decompose multi-agent work into independent parallel concerns